knowledgejunkie/xmltv-lineup-generator-uk/README.md

 The XML Schema document supplied is that used by the XMLTV Project.
 All lineups are generated against this schema.

+If you would like to see an example of the Perl data structure that is required by XML::Compile::Schema when generating a lineup against the xmltv-lineups schema, the following script will generate it for you:

+    ./print-lineups-xsd-code

 Robustness
 ----------